 The UK's HSE, the government authority on OHS, has a website: Young people at work.
 It explores the key issues to take into account when assessing the risks to young people at work.
 It is regularly updated.

-Young Workers Zone Canada - a 'gateway' to health and safety for new workers.
+Young Workers - New Workers - a 'gateway' to health and safety for new workers.
 This site includes lots of information and faqs for young people.

 Young Workers at Risk - from Work Safe British Colombia, this site has resources for young workers, parents, employers, supervisors, unions, educators, youth and comminity groups, and speakers.
 It includes video clips for download and examples of accidents to young workers.